Nicoss54/generator-angular2-webpack-full-config/README.md

 To install this generator, in a term paste this command line: **npm install -g generator-angular2-webpack-full-config**

+To begin a new projet, in a term paste this command line: **yo angular2-webpack-full-config**

-Then add this command line: **npm install**
+Then, when you are in your projet root directory, paste this command line: **npm install**

-This command line will install all dependencies modules which are necessary for the starter project
+This command install all modules dependencies you need to begin your project.